CANguru-System/95-Library/README.md

 # 95-Library
- Libraries for CANguru and CARguru
+ Library for CAN communication between CANguru-Bridge and Marklin Gleisbox